blackberry/BB10-WebWorks-Samples/Avatar-Booth/README.md

 The same code will work across other WebKit browser such as Chrome and Safari, without any changes to the code.

-**Note**

-The effects section is currently disabled due to CSS filters support being worked out.
-Uncomment the piece of code inside controller when support for CSS Filters is back.

 **Applies To**

 * [BlackBerry 10 WebWorks SDK](https://developer.blackberry.com/html5/download/sdk)